ch-stark/blog1506/acm/README2.md

 	  credentialsSecret:
 	    name: '{{ (lookup "hive.openshift.io/v1" "ClusterClaim" "red-cluster-pool" "red-cluster-1").spec.namespace }}-aws-creds'

-Check the status of the Submariner network from the RHACM console before continuing.
+Before proceeding to setup PostgreSQL check the status of the Submariner network from within the RHACM console.

 <p align="center">
   <img src="https://github.com/jwilms1971/blog/blob/main/acm/Screenshot from 2022-10-26 12-54-17.png">
   <em>Diagram 2.
-Submariner setup for two clusters spanning two cloud providers</em>
+Submariner setup for two managed clusters spanning two cloud providers</em>
 </p>

 ## Deploying PostgreSQL

-All of the steps shown so far are intended to be executed by SREs who are responsible for the cluster fleet including configuration, capacity and networking.
-The next set of steps are intended to be executed by our DBAs using RHACM Policies which will be written to the dba-policies namespace via the OpenShift GitOps instance running on the hub.
-From here they will be picked up by the Policy controller and applied to all managed clusters based on Placement resources defined later.
+The following steps are intended to be executed by our DBAs using RHACM Policies which will be stored in the dba-policies namespace via the OpenShift GitOps engine running on the hub cluster.
+From here they will be picked up by the Policy Controller and applied to all managed clusters selected by Placement resources.

-Depending on whether you are using Operators or Helm charts to install PostgreSQL the steps may vary and are well-covered by the respective distribution providers.
-The main considerations for deploying PostgreSQL in a hybrid cloud environment include tuning of timeouts related to network latency and high-performance block storage.
+Depending on whether you are using Operators or Helm charts to install PostgreSQL the steps may vary and are well-covered by the respective providers.
+The main considerations for deploying PostgreSQL in a hybrid cloud environment include tuning of timeouts related to networking and access to high-performance storage.
 Other factors related to a production setup are discussed later.
-In our setup we will be focusing on deploying PostgreSQL in an active/standby configuration into a hybrid network established by Submariner, such that the active primary instance runs on a cluster in AWS and the passive standby instance runs on a cluster in GCP.
+In our setup we will be focusing on deploying PostgreSQL in an active/standby configuration with connectivity provided by the hybrid network established by Submariner.
+The active primary PostgreSQL server runs on a cluster in AWS and the passive standby PostgreSQL server runs on a cluster in GCP.
 Both PostgreSQL servers are part of a replication cluster and fronted by PgPool for load-balancing and connection pooling.

-To complete the integration of PostgreSQL with the hybrid network that Submariner has created requires specific configuration for PostgreSQL to connect to services on the clusterset.local domain instead of the usual cluster.local domain.
-This domain is created for us by Submariner when we generate ServiceExport resources for our headless service that gets created by the StatefulSet resource that deploys PostgreSQL.
+To complete the integration of PostgreSQL with the hybrid network requires specifying the endpoint hostnames of the PostgreSQL servers which will be located on the clusterset.local domain instead of the usual cluster.local domain.
+The endpoint hostnames are created for us by Submariner when we submit ServiceExport resources that reference the headless service created by the StatefulSet.
+Note that we distinguish between PostgreSQL servers using the pg-1 and pg-2 prefixes.

 	apiVersion: multicluster.x-k8s.io/v1alpha1
 	kind: ServiceExport